sid-shinseo/QR-code-component-with-html-flexbox-css/README.md

 So I started by putting the rest in place and I came back to this problem after I did my best to recreate this design.
 In the end the only way I found to center the main block is to use margins at the top and bottom.

+--I added some shadow that was not requested because I think it looks good.

 ### Built with

 - Semantic HTML5 markup